dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 ## Search Module

-Search module allows different modes of search, to make simple or complex searches, in DSP-API.
+The search module allows different modes of search, to make simple or complex searches, in DSP-API.
 This module contains various components to search.
-All of them can be used standalone or in combination in dsp-search-panel.
+All of them can be used standalone or in combination in the search panel.

 ### Search-panel

-Fully customizable panel.
-You can set the following parameters in dsp-search-panel:
+This is a fully customizable panel.
+You can set the following parameters defined as `@Inputs` in dsp-search-panel:

 - route: string; url-route for search results
 - filterbyproject: string; project iri to limit search results by project